ZhilingHuang21/CSC680FinalProject_WishList/README.md

 # WishList App

-Description: This App is help user firgure out what gift user should buy for friends.
+Description: This App is to help user find out what gift user should buy for friends.

 Features:
 1. User shell be able to Log in, Sign out and Log out(must have)